N.U.in and Northeastern’s Curriculum

 Q. What if I might change my major from the one I declared on my application?

-A. No N.U.in location offers every major, but most locations provide a wide array of courses that can help fulfill major, NUpath, and elective requirements across a broad spectrum of colleges and majors.
+A. No N.U.in location offers every major, but most locations provide a wide array of courses that can help fulfill major, NUpath, and elective requirements across a broad spectrum of Colleges and majors.
 Some sites are STEM- or Business-focused, so if you decide to change your major after the deposit deadlines have passed, you may be committed to a site where courses in your new intended major are limited or unavailable.

-Q: What if I am a student in the Explore Program for undeclared students?
-If you are in the Explore Program for undeclared students, you will have access to carefully selected sites offering a broad range of courses across academic disciplines.
+A. If you are in the Explore Program for undeclared students, you will have access to carefully selected sites offering a broad range of courses across academic disciplines.
 Please note that not every discipline is represented at every site, so you should do your best to choose a location that aligns with your areas of interest.
 Visit the N.U.in Site Selection Portal in your Application Status Check for more information on compatible sites.
-You may reach out to the Explore Program directly if you would like to speak to an advisor about your site selection
+You may reach out to the Explore Program directly if you would like to speak to an advisor about your site selection.

 Q. What if I have three or more AP/IB exams or have three or more transfer classes from college-level work I have done as a high school student?

-A. Because the N.U.in program is designed as a first-year, first-semester program, much of the curriculum is built around introductory courses students usually take early in their college education.
+A. Because The N.U.in program is designed as a first-year, first-semester program, much of the curriculum is built around introductory courses students usually take early in their college education.
 These are also the types of classes for which you may be bringing in advanced or transfer credit!

 If you expect to earn three or more classes worth of credit from coursework you’ve already completed, please pay close attention to the availability of second- and higher-level courses at the locations matched to your college and major.
 For example, University College Dublin, our partner school for N.U.in Ireland, offers Calculus III.